 KA: I find at the moment they are tasks which I am unable to perform.

-RD: Things I am unable to do, such as translation, data filling and telephone calls.
+RD: Things I am unable to do, such as translation, data entry and telephone calls.

 CF: Feedback, regular communications with the client if you’re dealing with them directly and testimonials.